+School: SHSS Batch: 2019-2022 Batch: 2019-2022

-Scho ool: SHSS Batch: 2018-2021 Prog gram: BA Hons Current Academic Year: 2019-2020 nch:Psychology Semester: IV 1 Course Code BPS 208 2 Course Title Positive Psychology 3 Credits 6 4 Contact Hours 5-1-0 (L-T-P) Course Type Elective 5 Course 1.
-To develop an understanding of the concept of positive psychology Objective 2.
-To apply the various principles of positive psychology for self development 3.
-To assist in enhancing positive development in others 4.To foster interest in Positive Psychology as a field of study and research 6 Course CO1: The student will gain knowledge and understanding Outcomes about the contribution of the positive psychology to psychology as asubject.
+Prog gram: BA Hons Current Academic Year: 2020-2021

+Bra nch:Psychology Semester: IV

+1 Course Code BPS 208

+2 Course Title Positive Psychology

+3 Credits 6

+4 Contact Hours (L-T-P) 5-1-0

+Course Type Elective

+5 Course Objective To develop an understanding of the concept of positive psychology To apply the various principles of positive psychology for self development To assist in enhancing positive development in others To foster interest in Positive Psychology as a field of study and research^[1]

+6Course OutcomesCO1: The student will gain knowledge and understa about the contribution of the positive psychology to CO2: The student will be able to identify and underst theories and modern trends in Positive psychology CO3: The student will be able to apply various conc psychology in the present scenario.
+CO1: The student will gain knowledge and understanding about the contribution of the positive psychology to psychology as asubject.
 CO2: The student will be able to identify and understand basic concepts, theories and modern trends in Positive psychology .
-CO3: The student will be able to apply various concepts of Positive psychology in the present scenario.
-CO4: The student will be able to analyze positive psychology from a 7 0 health perspective 7 Course This course provides basic knowledge on positive psychology.
-Positive Description psychology focuses on the individualä s emotion and cognitive strengths and competences.
+CO3: The student will be able to apply various concepts of Positive

+7 Course Description This course provides basic knowledge on positive psychology.
+Positive psychology focuses on the individualä s emotion and cognitive strengths and competences.
 The course deepens the knowledge on central concepts and theories used in positive psychology, but focuses also on the critique that has been aimed towards the field.
 Historically, the field of psychology has placed a lot of attention on what's wrong with people and what we can do to treat disorders of the mind.
 More recently, however, the field has broadened its scope to give more attention to the positive side of human nature and the most effective ways to pursue the good life.
 This course focuses on this latter development by examining scientific research centered on the nature of happiness and psychological well-being.
-Topics include the nature and measurement of happiness, the biological basis of positive emotions, an overview of positive trait theories, self-esteem, the mind-body connection, gratitude, emotional intelligence, volunteerism, decision- making, and the characteristics of successful relationships 8 Outline syllabus Unit 1 Positive Psychology А An Introduction to Positive Psychology, Historical overview of Positive Psychology, Perspectives on PositivePsychology,
+Topics include the nature and measurement of happiness, the biological basis of positive emotions, an overview of positive trait theories, self-esteem, the mind-body connection, gratitude, emotional intelligence, volunteerism, decision- making, and the characteristics of successful relationships

+8 Outline syllabus

+Unit 1 Positive Psychology

+А An Introduction to Positive Psychology, Historical overview of Positive Psychology, Perspectives on PositivePsychology,